back to top

 What Should We Do When Our Smartphone Battery Is Damaged or Dies?

-Batteries are the most critical component of our devices, but we don’tneed to learn much about them.
-Most smartphone manufacturers use a Li-ion battery containing a tiny pack of volatile chemicals and metals separated by a super-thin non-conductive layer.
+Batteries are the most critical component of our devices, but we don’t need to learn much about them.
+Most smartphone manufacturers use a Li-ion battery containing a tiny pack of volatile chemicals and metals separated by a super-thin, non-conductive layer.
 Inside are positive electrodes made up of lithium cobalt oxide and negative electrodes made up of carbon, both of which are kept inside an electrolyte solution.

 Whenever you plug in your device to charge your smartphone, the lithium ions are attracted towards positive electrodes through the electrode solution, allowing the battery to store energy for later use.
 A circuit controls these to regulate the right amount of voltage, which helps prevent overcharging and overheating.
-Temperature also affects batteries; batteries start to be exposed after 37°C.
+Temperature also affects batteries; batteries start to be exposed after 37 °C.

 Keep in mind that you cannot keep recharging a single battery forever.
 You have to replace the battery.
 Every battery has a lifespan.
 Ensure you do not throw your batteries in the garbage because it affects the environment.
 Not to mention, batteries are incredibly toxic and flammable.

 If your battery is in good condition and shape, send it to your local waste management company or battery recycler.
-Alongside, if your battery is not in good condition or is swollen due to physical damage, a malfunctioning potential circuit, or overcharging, you should prevent it before it harms anyone.
+Additionally, if your battery is not in good condition or is swollen due to physical damage, a malfunctioning potential circuit, or overcharging, you should prevent it before it harms anyone.
 Just fill a bucket with saltwater and drop your batteries in it for a couple of days, which helps discharge the battery.

-What is a Battery?
+What is a battery?

 A battery comprises super-tightly packed, highly volatile chemicals and metals, separated by super-thin, non-conductive layers that prevent the electrodes from touching and triggering potentially explosive thermal reactions.
 This separator prevents them from reacting with each other, except when you crack a Li-ion battery.

 Batteries are small containers of chemical energy plugged into electricity to reset a chemical reaction within the battery, transferring from the negative anode to the cathode (the positive end of the battery).
 Battery life does not stay constant for the entire life of a device; it diminishes slowly over time as the battery is discharged and recharged.
-The higher the resistance, the more complex the battery has to work to maintain a usable voltage, so the amount of power it can produce per charge decreases.
+The higher the resistance, the more complexly the battery has to work to maintain a usable voltage, so the amount of power it can produce per charge decreases.

-• Voltage = Current X Resistance (V = IR)
+• Voltage = Current x Resistance (V = IR)

 A battery comprises an anode, cathode, separator, electrolyte, and two current collectors (positive and negative).